 Restoring our soil and reducing our use of harmful chemicals is vital to future food security.
 Many farms who have switched to a holistic management framework have discovered that they are getting better and more varied yields from their efforts to increase biodiversity in the soil.
 The reduction of harmful chemicals can impact not only soil health and the health of workers but also save money.

 For example, Salatin says he has not used chemical fertilizer since 1961.
 Instead, they run chickens after cows to provide parasite and grub control.
 They then make thousands of dollars of profit from the eggs as a by-product of this system.
 The use of pigs to make compost save money on heavy compost turning machines, as well as freeing the farm from needing a pesticide license, having to pay the associated fees and attending the classes on how to use the chemicals.
+Learn more about no tillage farming.

 The way we eat in the U.S. is currently not doing us any favors when it comes to health.
 And, with the majority of meat consumed coming from intensively farmed animals it’s no wonder.